The Idol (1966 film): Production

 Carlo Ponti originally sent Jennifer Jones a script written by Ugo Liberatore suggesting she appear in it alongside her son Robert Walker Jr, playing mother and son.
 However Jones was reluctant to play the mother of her own son and declined.
 Joseph E. Levine acquired the script, had it rewritten by an English writer and signed Kim Stanley to star.
 Three days before filming was to begin Stanley fell ill; the producers offered the role to Jones who accepted.

-Daniel Petrie had earlier directed the 1961 film A Raisin in the Sun.
-This Jennifer Jones film was rarely aired on TV.
 This was the first film Jones made after her husband David O. Selznick died the previous year.
 It was mostly shot in London.